rahul-barthwal-buck/rahul-barthwal-buck/README.md

-- 👋 Hi, I’m Rahul Barthwal currently working as Junior .NET Developer at Buck.
+- 👋 Hi, I’m Rahul Barthwal currently working as Junior .NET Developer at Buck
-- 👀 I’m interested in web development and cloud computing.

 <!---
 rahul-barthwal-buck/rahul-barthwal-buck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.